Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Discussion

+The goal of a variable importance analysis is often to identify variables for further study.
+These inherently exploratory analyses should still be pre-specified to the extent possible, as we did in our analysis in Section~\ref{sec:data}.
+Further, it may be appropriate to account for multiple comparisons, by controlling the family-wise error rate, false discovery rate, or some other measure at an appropriate level.
+The optimal tradeoff between multiple comparison control and power for identifying variables depends on the setting at hand.

 As in traditional intrinsic VIM estimation, correlation among predictors presents challenges in interpreting summaries of VIM trajectories.
 Correlation between variables at a given time point affects the value of the VIM itself; considering both add-in and leave-out variable importance, or ultimately considering variable importance relative to all possible sets of variables \citep[e.g.,][]{williamson2020c}, can lead to a fuller view of the importance of a variable than considering a single approach in isolation.
 While our point and interval estimators are valid in the presence of correlation, other approaches, including a cluster bootstrap \citep{field2007}, could yield improvements in small sample settings.
+Further, interactions between variables can either be handled explicitly (e.g., by a regression model which includes some pre-specified interactions or which considers all two-way interactions) or implicitly (e.g., by random forests or gradient boosted trees with sufficient depth).
+When calculating variable importance, all interactions (either explicit or implicit) are taken into account by either leaving out or adding in the variable of interest and resulting interactions.
+Finally, while the theoretical conditions (Section~\ref{sec:proofs}) might at first appear to restrict the algorithms that can be used, flexible algorithms that only approximately satisfy conditions (B1)--(B3) can often be used, as evidenced by good performance of random forests and boosted trees in our simulations.

 In our analysis of electronic health records data from two large healthcare systems, we found that the PHQ ninth item (PHQi9) had large average variable importance over time, in line with previous results \citep{simon2016risk,simon2024stability}.
 Further, we found that this importance did not change much over time; the slope of the linear trend in importance was near zero when comparing the PHQi9 to both no other variables and a simple model with age and sex.
 This can help clinicians continue to focus on obtaining and discussing the PHQi9 in all visits, which may improve screening for suicide risk and other preventive care.